MSNP1381/kaggle-Agent/docs/1403-06-13-progress-report.md

     %% Link the main process to subgraph
     C -->|Initiates| I
     L -->|Returns| E

-    %% Annotations
-    classDef annotation fill:#fff,stroke:none,color:#333,font-size:12px;
-    class B,G,D,F,C,E annotation;
 ```

-### Module Descriptions

-#### Scraper

-The **Scraper** module is responsible for collecting data from Kaggle challenges.
-It extracts three main components:
-1. **Challenge Information** - Details about the nature of the challenge.
-2. **Challenge Evaluation** - Criteria for judging the solutions.
-3. **Challenge Data Description** - Information about the dataset used in the challenge.

-These components are processed through separate Large Language Model (LLM) calls to summarize and extract useful information.

-#### Data Utils

-The **Data Utils** module analyzes the dataset associated with the challenge.
-It provides both univariate analysis and deeper insights into the data, aligning with the challenge’s data description.

-#### Planner

-Using data and information collected, the **Planner** module creates a strategic plan to solve the problem and achieve the desired results.
-This module outlines a step-by-step approach to solving the challenge.

-#### Enhancer

-The **Enhancer** module improves each step of the plan by incorporating insights from previous data, execution results, and ongoing tasks.
-Its primary role is to refine tasks to maximize the quality of the generated code and the effectiveness of the problem-solving strategy.
-This module ensures that every action taken is informed by historical performance, enhancing the likelihood of success.

-- **Input:** Receives the initial plan and data from the Planner.
-- **Process:** Analyzes ongoing task results and previous data to refine the task.
-- **Output:** Enhanced task description ready for code generation.

-#### Code Generation Agent

-The **Code Generation Agent** creates the actual code required to execute the plan.
-This implementation is based on the latest research and methodologies relevant to machine learning and AI-driven code generation.

-#### Executor

-The **Executor** runs the generated code using a Jupyter server.
-It communicates with the server via API and captures the results through the Jupyter web socket.
-This execution loop continues until each task of the plan is completed.

-### Conclusion

-The Kaggle Agent project is making significant progress.
-The Enhancer module is working effectively, generating stable code, and enhancing task steps.
-The next step is to implement the RePlanner module to dynamically adjust plans based on execution feedback, which will further increase the agent's adaptability and efficiency.
-By continuously refining these components, we aim to create a highly autonomous agent capable of solving a wide range of Kaggle challenges.
+## 4. Detailed Module Descriptions

+### 4.1 Scraper

+The Scraper module is responsible for extracting crucial information from Kaggle challenges.
+It focuses on three key aspects:

+1. Challenge information
+2. Evaluation criteria
+3. Data description

+Each aspect is processed through separate LLM calls to summarize and extract relevant information, providing a comprehensive overview of the challenge.

+### 4.2 Data Utils

+This module performs in-depth data analysis, including:

+- Univariate analysis
+- Data visualization
+- Statistical summaries

+It works in conjunction with the challenge's data description to provide a thorough understanding of the dataset.

+### 4.3 Planner

+Utilizing information from the Scraper and Data Utils, the Planner creates a detailed, step-by-step plan for solving the challenge.
+It outlines specific goals and strategies tailored to the challenge requirements.

+### 4.4 Enhancer

+The Enhancer is a key innovation in our system, designed to refine and optimize tasks within the solution plan.
+It functions as an AI assistant specializing in task enhancement for Kaggle machine learning problems.
+Key features include:

+- Summarizes previous code and tasks to maintain consistency in the ML notebook
+- Interprets results from previous executions to inform current enhancements
+- Structures enhanced tasks for optimal understanding by the Code Generation Agent
+- Considers the full project context, including problem description, dataset info, and evaluation metrics
+- Identifies specific requirements for each task to achieve the best results
+- Uses a systematic thought process: Task → Thought → Actions → Observation → Final Answer

+The Enhancer's output is a refined, context-aware task description that serves as optimized input for the Code Generation Agent, ensuring each step in the solution process is tailored to the specific Kaggle challenge.

+### 4.5 Replanner

+Currently under development, the Replanner will:

+- Analyze feedback from executed steps
+- Adjust the overall plan as needed
+- Ensure adaptability to changing circumstances or unexpected results

+### 4.6 Code Generation Agent

+Based on recent research in AI-driven code generation, this agent:

+- Produces code implementing the enhanced plan
+- Ensures code quality and adherence to best practices
+- Adapts to specific requirements of each Kaggle challenge

+### 4.7 Executor

+The Executor module:

+- Interfaces with a Jupyter server via API
+- Runs generated code in a controlled environment
+- Collects and processes results through websocket communication
+- Provides feedback for plan refinement and code improvement

+## 5. Current Progress and Achievements

+- Successfully implemented and integrated the Scraper, Data Utils, Planner, and Enhancer modules
+- Achieved stable code generation capabilities
+- Developed a functioning execution pipeline via Jupyter server integration

+## 6. Challenges and Future Work

+- Complete development and integration of the Replanner module
+- Enhance the adaptability of the Code Generation Agent to a wider range of Kaggle challenges
+- Improve overall system performance and efficiency
+- Conduct comprehensive testing across various challenge types

+## 7. Conclusion

+The Kaggle Agent project has made significant strides in automating the process of solving data science challenges.
+With key modules operational and producing stable results, we are well-positioned to continue development and refinement. next steps focus on completing the Replanner module and enhancing overall system performance to tackle an even broader range of Kaggle challenges effectively.